blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 1. All conditions are mapped against all field:value pairs of the rule.
 It merges all pairs into one table and is therefore not able to distinguish between different definitions.
 Matching mappings are collected in a list.
 2. If the list is empty, the default mapping is used.
 3. The result set of target field name mappings is translated into an OR condition, similar to multiple field mappings.
-If no mapping could be determined, the Sugma field name is used.
+If no mapping could be determined, the Sigma field name is used.

 Use the *fieldlist* backend to determine all field names used by rules.
 Example: